Hone logo

 Problem Description

-• If the input iterable is empty, the returned Promise should resolve immediately with an empty array.
+• Empty Input: If the input array is empty, the returned promise should resolve immediately with an empty array.

 Expected Behavior: